Genty83/BudgetBuilder/README.md

-# MyFinnaces
+# BudgetBuilder
-My Finances is a desktop application for managing personal finances.
+Budget Builder is an application for managing personal budgets.